Step-by-step plan for starting an online business

 Statistics Netherlands, CBS

 If you intend to start an online business in the Netherlands, you must comply with various rules and regulations including those for online sales.
-You can use this checklist to quickly determine which obligations you must fulfil.
+Folow this step-by-step plan to find out what you need to arrange and what rules you must follow.

 Selling products or services in an online shop (called a 'webshop' in the Netherlands) involves more than building a website.
 You will need to register your company with the Business Register at the Netherlands Chamber of Commerce (KVK), register your domain name, keep records and pay income tax and VAT (BTW).